jimstar06/openwrt-LGA1150/README.md

 You need gcc, binutils, bzip2, flex, python3.5+, perl, make, find, grep, diff, unzip, gawk, getopt, subversion, libz-dev and libc headers installed.

-1. Run "./scripts/feeds update -a" to obtain all the latest package definitions defined in feeds.conf / feeds.conf.default
+1. Run `./scripts/feeds update -a` to obtain all the latest package definitions defined in feeds.conf / feeds.conf.default

-2. Run "./scripts/feeds install -a" to install symlinks for all obtained packages into package/feeds/
+2. Run `./scripts/feeds install -a` to install symlinks for all obtained packages into package/feeds/

-3. Run "make menuconfig" to select your preferred configuration for the toolchain, target system & firmware packages.
+3. Run `make menuconfig` to select your preferred configuration for the toolchain, target system & firmware packages.

-4. Run "make" to build your firmware.
+4. Run `make` to build your firmware.
 This will download all sources, build the cross-compile toolchain and then cross-compile the Linux kernel & all chosen applications for your target system.

 Sunshine!
 	Your OpenWrt Community
 	http://www.openwrt.org